Buy Now!

 Enable YUV mixing on all VMR modes (less CPU overhead under some configurations)

-YUV mixing with VMR video rendering can reduce CPU load on some systems, but depending on the compliance of the graphic hardware drivers, it may break media playback entirely (not supported by EVR).
+YUV mixing with VMR video rendering can reduce CPU load on some systems, but depending graphic hardware drivers compliance, it may break media playback entirely (not supported non-VMR renderers).

 Use Exclusive Fullscreen with VMR9 Renderless mode (use with care)